 So, for the agenda today, Zack is going to touch on “Customer LTV and a Profitable CPA.”
 Zack and Tatum are both going to touch on “Attribution Modeling.”
 And then Tatum, who is our product manager on the attribution team, he’ll be touching a lot on our new cost per lead report.

 That is an add-on feature that’s brand new and we’re really excited about it.
 So he’s going to talk about that, along with some awesome new custom reporting capabilities that are coming very, very soon.
 So, to kick it off, we’re going to start with Zack and talk about our client reporting.

 Right on.
 All right.
 Well, so everybody here probably does some type of digital advertising.
-I manage all of our accounts in-house, so running all of our Google, our Bing, Facebook, etc. And we all kind of know that client reporting ends up sometimes being at least, if not more so than maybe half of our job.
+I manage all of our accounts in-house, so running all of our Google, or Microsoft (formerly Bing), Facebook, etc. And we all kind of know that client reporting ends up sometimes being at least, if not more so than maybe half of our job.
 And we can’t adequately report to our clients to prove our results, we didn’t really do a good job to start with.

 So issue is that a lot of time you do have clients that are trying to push for you to optimize to metrics that are less than ideal.
 So you’ve got people that are trying to make sure you can’t bid over certain CPC.
 Maybe they’re obsessed with having a particularly high click-through rate, they’re still looking for growth, or maybe they’re all about having one particular impression share.

 And while these can all be like fine metrics to optimize to, in certain ways, at certain times, that’s not the kind of core meat and potatoes that you need to have, directing your clients to be looking towards these things.